ppizarror/pygame-menu/README.md

 - *clear()*

-    Full reset and clear all the widgets.
+    Performs a full resets and clears all the widgets.

     ```python
     menu = pygameMenu.Menu(...)